dadonnelly316/airflow_on_aws/readme.md

 ### Provision AWS RDS Instance

 Our first step is to provision an Amazon Relational Database Service (RDS) for PostgreSQL in your region of choice.
-This will serve as [Airflow's database backend](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-up-database.html) where metadata will lbe stored, such as [user rules and DAG run history](https://www.astronomer.io/docs/learn/airflow-database).
-Note that Airflow also supports MySQL as a database backend, but this is not reccomend because this project was tested using PostgreSQL.
+This will serve as [Airflow's database backend](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-up-database.html) where metadata will be stored, such as [user rules and DAG run history](https://www.astronomer.io/docs/learn/airflow-database).
+Note that Airflow also supports MySQL as a database backend, but this is not recommend because this project was tested using PostgreSQL.

-First, we will sign in to Amzon Relational Database Service [AWS Management Console](https://aws.amazon.com/console/) to provision a new postgreSQL instance.
+First, we will sign in to Amazon Relational Database Service [AWS Management Console](https://aws.amazon.com/console/) to provision a new postgreSQL instance.

 ![Creating RDS instance from AWS Management Console using Standard Create](https://github.com/dadonnelly316/airflow_on_aws/blob/main/documentation/images/RDS_step_1.png)